Tornc/mc_ballistics/README.md

 ## TODO

+- [ ] Target lead integration
+- [ ] Link the specific Discord message from @sashafiesta.
 - [ ] Commenting in simulation.py for estimating cd and g
-- [ ] Link the specific Discord message from @sashafiesta.
+- [ ] Make target lead function not inefficient as fuck
 - [ ] Create a proper binary without: 1) Pyodide / package load times.
 2) fugly Electron bar